Jason-S-Wu/LeagueOfGraphs-Webhook/README.md

-# LeagueOfGraphs-Webhook
-League of Legends stats sent to a discord webhook.
+# League of Legends Stats